kevinyswong/kevinyswong.github.io/index.md

-  Though they may be stored on a library shelf, on an internet page, in the archives of a magazine or broadcasting network, how many these records are, so vast and unyielding, impossible to consume even any meaningful portion, so many falling trees in the forest when no one's around, that they, sitting in their eternal silence, may as well not exist, unknown and fading, unless they also live in someone's mind.
+  Though they may be stored on a library shelf, on an internet page, in the archives of a magazine or broadcasting network, how many these records are, so vast and unyielding, impossible to consume even any meaningful portion, so many that they, sitting in their timeless chambers, may as well not exist, unknown and fading, unless they also live in someone's mind.
 It may be that we do not accumulate upon an ever growing pile of expertise in a continual forward movement of progress, because the pile sits on drain grates over a void, and only that which is most recent and seemingly relevant to the present eyes survives.
 Is there a carrying capacity of known knowledge?

   <br>